captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Is that the plural of hummus?
 ---
-Or is it.
+Or is it?
 ---
 Hummus-i?
-Is that it.
+Is that it?
 ---
 There were so many hummus-i?
 ---
+template: song
 You say hummus-es.
 ---
+template: song
 I say hummus-i.
 ---
 Sorry I’m making the joke
 ---
-go on too long aren’t I.
+go on way too long aren’t I.
 ---
 It wasn’t that funny of  a joke.
 ---